Okunsebor/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This is a project on C programming and I learning functions, nested loops.
+This is a project on C programming and I am learning functions, nested loops.
 I aim to achieve great things by doing hard thing.
-Thereby, upholding my slogan"Doing hard things".
+Thereby, upholding my slogan "Doing hard things".
 I pray for the best IJN.
 Amen.